Ayms/bitcoin-transactions/README.md

 We will follow this transaction for our examples, the previous transaction was [d5a80b216e5966790617dd3828bc13152bad82f121b16208496e9d718664e206](https://btgexp.com/tx/d5a80b216e5966790617dd3828bc13152bad82f121b16208496e9d718664e206)

+### The easy way

+Once you know this module (if not please read what follows), most likely you will do:

+	node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey= addr= fees=

+	node tx.js BTG send <complete transaction> <IP>

+The module will calculate the amount to be spent according to the fees and advise if the numbers are not coherent:

+	amount+dev fees+network fees=prevamount

 ### Important - Understanding transactions

 In our example we are going to spend output 31 of transaction d5a80b216e5966790617dd3828bc13152bad82f121b16208496e9d718664e206 with a prevamount of 0.00998277 that belongs to us since GSjwHAAYmFfQ4WPArc2ErtjQGr3Q2nkjvo is one of our addresses, with 0.00001001 network fees